-Personally, I trust these sites with my money just as much as I would with Austrian Lotteries.
+Personally, I trust these online betting sites with my money just as much as I would with Austrian Lotteries.
 They may be foreign to us, but these are major European brands with millions of customers.
 A couple are even traded on the London Stock Exchange.
 Even better is the fact that these sites have decades of experience in providing games, processing transactions, managing gambling accounts and maintaining security for the customers.

 If you win money, your withdrawal will be processed by each site within 24 hours.
 From there, the site will either send the money directly to your bank account or back to your e-wallet.
 The total turnaround time for most players is about 2-3 days.

-The availability of games at these sites covers everything from poker to sports betting to traditional casino gambling.
+The availability of games at these sites covers everything from poker to online sports betting to traditional casino gambling.
 If you’re interested in poker, you should most definitely go with one of the sites recommended above as they are allowed to combine player pools from multiple countries.
 Austrian Lotteries only accepts customers from Austria and suffers a much smaller player pool as a result.

-Gambling Laws in Austria
+Austria Gambling Laws

 The gambling laws in Austria revolve mostly around who can offer what types of games for what stakes and where.
 As far as individual players are concerned, it’s simple.
 You can play online with the government-sponsored monopoly or at any of the other sites such as those recommended above.

-Real-world gambling is available across Austria as well.
+Gambling in person at land-based establishments is available across Austria as well.
 Poker, slot machines, card games and all the other common types of gambling games are legal.
 However, there are a myriad of restrictions related to the stakes that can be offered and where these games can be played.

 Austrian gambling law differentiates between two different levels or stakes of play.
 Smaller games with stakes of 50 cents or less can be played anywhere and offered by anyone.
 This includes casual card games among friends as well as slot machines in which the maximum wager is no greater than 50 cents.